-Each classroom and office at FSMS has it's own telephone and internet access (wired and wireless).
+Each classroom and office at HHS has its own telephone and high speed internet access (wired and wireless).
 Several Smart Boards are available for use in the computer lab and classrooms, each classroom has a projector and document camera.
-There are also 2 mobile carts with tablets.
+2 tablet carts are available to classes.